Parsely/python-adv-slides/index.rst

     **Exercises**

-    Exercises for this book are taken from four primary sources.
+    Exercises for this book are taken from five primary sources.
 These are:
             * Zed Shaw's excellent book, `Learn Python the Hard Way`_, known affectionately as LPTHW
             * `Google's Python Class`_, available on Google Code
             * `Intermediate and Advanced Software Carpentry with Python`_, an online course by C. Titus Brown
             * `Dive Into Python`_, by Mark Pilgrim
+            * `Python Cookbook, 3rd Edition`_, by David Beazley and Brian K. Jones

 .. _Learn Python the Hard Way: http://learnpythonthehardway.org
 .. _Google's Python Class: http://code.google.com/edu/languages/google-python-class/
 .. _Intermediate and Advanced Software Carpentry with Python: http://ivory.idyll.org/articles/advanced-swc/
 .. _Dive Into Python: http://diveintopython.org/
+.. _Python Cookbook, 35rd Edition: http://shop.oreilly.com/product/0636920027072.do

 Read slides on your own
 -----------------------